notzekkie/zekkie-engine/README.md

 # zekkie's engine
 to do list
 - import the fnf assets
-- find language and library to start
+- import SDL2 to use C